reductstore/reduct-cli-py/docs/aliases.md

 rcli alias add play
 ```

-You can also provide a URL and API token as options:
+Alternatively, you can provide the URL and API token for the storage engine as options:

 ```shell
 rcli alias  add -L  https://play.reduct-storage.dev -t reduct play